-(a) At the time fixed, the board of supervisors shall meet to review the report of the enforcing officer.
-An owner may appear at said time and be heard on the question of whether the accounting, so far as it pertains to the cost of abatement and administration, is accurate and the amounts reported reasonable.

-(b) The report of the enforcing officer shall be admitted into evidence.
+- (a) At the time fixed, the Board of Supervisors shall meet to review the report of the enforcing officer.
+An owner may appear at said time and be heard on the question of whether the accounting, so far as it pertains to the cost of abatement and administration, is accurate and the amounts reported reasonable. - (b) The report of the enforcing officer shall be admitted into evidence.
 The report of the enforcing officer enjoys a presumption of accuracy.
-The owner bears the burden of proving that the costs of abatement or administration included in the enforcing officers report are not accurate or reasonable.

-(c) The board of supervisors shall also determine whether or not the owner(s) had actual knowledge of the unlawful marijuana cultivation, or could have acquired such knowledge through the exercise of reasonable diligence.
-If it is determined at the hearing that the owner(s) did not have actual knowledge of the unlawful marijuana cultivation, and could not have acquired such knowledge through the exercise of reasonable diligence, costs for the abatement shall not be assessed against such parcel or otherwise attempted to be collected from the owner(s) of such parcel.

-(d) The board of supervisors shall make such modifications to the accounting as it deems necessary and thereafter shall confirm the report by resolution.
+The owner bears the burden of proving that the costs of abatement or administration included in the enforcing officers report are not accurate or reasonable. - (c) The Board of Supervisors shall also determine whether or not the owner(s) had actual knowledge of the public nuisance, or could have acquired such knowledge through the exercise of reasonable diligence.
+If it is determined at the hearing that the owner(s) did not have actual knowledge of the public nuisance, and could not have acquired such knowledge through the exercise of reasonable diligence, costs for the abatement shall not be assessed against such parcel or otherwise attempted to be collected from the owner(s) of such parcel. - (d) The Board of Supervisors shall make such modifications to the accounting as it deems necessary and thereafter shall confirm the report by resolution.